2025 brought some important changes to the GRESB Real Estate Assessment.

 Think about how environmental issues could pose risks to your assets.
 Could you run out of a key resource?
 Face stricter environmental regulations?

 Then think about the opportunities nature could present.
-Could adopting more sustainable practices save money or make your assets more appealing to tenants or investors?
+Could adopting more sustainable practices improve your GRESB score or support your investment type?

-Hot tip: At Alvéole, we have a tool to help you identify and assess your buildings’ nature-related risks.
+Hot tip: At Alvéole, we have a tool to help you identify and assess your buildings’ nature-related risks (providing the kind of validated data the GRESB rating process depends on).entify and assess your buildings’ nature-related risks.

 4. Prepare to respond to and report on nature-related issues